dmitrykoval/vinum/README.rst

   as UDFs, including native Python, NumPy, Pandas, etc.

 * Vinum's execution model doesn't require input datasets to fit into memory, as it operates on the stream batches.
-However, the final result is fully materialized in memory.
+However, final result is fully materialized in memory.

-* Written in the mix of C++ and Python and built from ground up on top of `Apache Arrow <https://arrow.apache.org/>`, which provides the foundation for moving data and enables minimal overhead for transferring data to and from Numpy and Pandas.
+* Written in the mix of C++ and Python and built from ground up on top of `Apache Arrow <https://arrow.apache.org/>`_, which provides the foundation for moving data and enables minimal overhead for transferring data to and from Numpy and Pandas.